ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/base.md

 Open the application in the browser.
 You should be on the first tab and you are not logged in.
 Go to the third tab.
 That should be accessible as well.
 Now try the second tab.
 When clicking on this tab you will be redirected to the login page.
 Let's have a look at what is going on within the application.

-Have a look at the following various parts of the application.
-With the exception of the page, which is in its own folder, all of these items can be found under `src/app/core`.

-### Tea Service
+### API Service

-The tea service is a basic HTTP service that fetches tea related data from a REST API using Angular's HttpClient service.
-Our REST API requires authentication in order to provide data.
-We currently lack a means to provide that authentication.

-### Auth Guard

-The auth guard is intended to guard our route by disallowing navigation if we are not currently authenticated.
-Currently, it does nothing and just returns `true`, allowing us through.

-### HTTP Ineterceptors

-Our application contains two HTTP interceptors: an auth interceptor and an unauth interceptor.

-The auth interceptor modifies outbound requests.
-It adds a bearer token to the `Authorization` header of any request that requires a token.
-For our application, this is any request other than a `login` request (which we will not be using in this application anyhow, since we will be using Auth Connect to obtain the authorization from an OIDC provider rather than from our own API).
+The API service abstracts the Axios configuration required to access our backend API.

+Of special note are the two interceptors defined here, one on outgoing request and the other on incoming responses.
+The request interceptor modifies outbound requests by adding a bearer token to the `Authorization` header.

-The unauth interceptor examines inbout responses looking for 401 (unauthorized) errors.
+The response interceptor examines inbout responses looking for 401 (unauthorized) errors.
 If it finds one, it redirects the user to the login page. **Note:** this is what is currently causing us to redirect to the login page when we try to access the tab 2 page.
 The flow looks something like this:

 1. the auth guard is a do nothing guard at this point and lets us in
-1. the page uses the tea service to try to get some tea info
+1. the tab2 page uses the tea service to try to get some tea info
 1. the tea service makes the request
-1. the auth interceptor cannnot find a token, so it does not append a bearer token
+1. the request interceptor cannnot find a token, so it does not append a bearer token
 1. the request is sent to the REST API
 1. the REST API rejects to unauthorzied request with a 401 error code
-1. the unauth interceptor examines the response, sees the 401 error code, and redirects the user to the login page
+1. the response interceptor examines the response, sees the 401 error code, and redirects the user to the login page

+### Tea Service

+The tea service is a basic HTTP service that fetches tea related data from a REST API using the Axios client defined in our API service.
+Our REST API requires authentication in order to provide data.
+We currently lack a means to provide that authentication.

+### Auth Guard

+In `src/route/index.ts` we have a method called `checkAuthStatus`.
+The purpose of this method is to to guard our routes that require authentication by disallowing navigation if we are not currently authenticated.
+Currently, it does nothing and just returns `true`, allowing us through.

 ### Tab2 Page